Many people may not be aware that sandwiches are high risk food illness items.

-August is National Sandwich Month!
-A great time not only to try a different type of sandwich, but also to practice food safety in the preparation and transport of perishable foods to work or school.
+August is National Sandwich Month.
+It is a great time not only to try a different type of sandwich, but a reminder to practice the safe preparation, packing, and transport of sandwiches to work or school.

-Likewise, perishable food must be kept cold while commuting via bus, bicycle, on foot, in a car, or on the subway.
+Perishable food includes meat, poultry and eggs – and must be kept cold while commuting.
 After arriving at school or work, perishable food must be kept cold until lunchtime.
 Without proper storage, i.e. improper time and temperature control, pathogens may grow and multiply and cause food poisoning.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00!

 - HACCP Training: 16hr/4hr/1hr